cdfoundation/sig-security-supply-chain/framework.md

 2. Compliance system reviews code
    * Does code meet compliance policies?
 2. Build system verifies code authenticity, integrity, and compliance
-    * Was code provided by allowed committer?
+    * Was code provided by an allowed committer?
     * Was code received the same as code committed?
-    * Was code reviewed by compliance authority?
+    * Was code reviewed by an allwed compliance authority?
     * Build system outputs build artifacts

 ## Definitions